AlejandroMu/PlantaPiloto/README.md

 1. **Apache Artemis.**

-    if you dont have any artemis version, you can running broker.sh for linux or broker.cmd in windows, these scripts are in [scripts folder](./Code/java/scripts) .
+    If you dont have any artemis version, you can running ***broker.sh*** for linux or ***broker.cmd*** in windows, these scripts are in [scripts folder](./Code/java/scripts).
+In order to run these scripts, you should have the **unzip** and **wget** commands available in your system.

     ```bash
     ./broker.sh
     ```
-    In windows you'll need running cmd console like administrator.
+    In Windows, you will need to run the Command Prompt (CMD) console as an administrator.
+This will grant you the necessary permissions to execute certain commands or perform system-level actions.

     ```bash
     broker.cmd
     ```